Why is stormwater detention needed in the Park Hill Golf Course?

 When will construction begin and how long will it last?

-Construction began in December 2018 and is expected to be complete by June 2020.
-There should be minimal traffic impacts to residents during construction.
+Construction began in December 2018 and is expected to be completed in Fall of 2020.
 Business access will be maintained during construction.

 Will the construction team be doing soil testing?